CamachoDejay/Teaching-ImageJ-FIJI/NorMIC/Day_1_Intro/README.md

 Here the [demo text file](https://drive.google.com/file/d/1VA9DQERBfkuMvp9PeRRF4h7pAd1jmFkH/view?usp=sharing)

+What is bit depth? have a look at the [wiki article on grayscale digital images](https://en.wikipedia.org/wiki/Grayscale)

+Not sure how a histogram is built, [check this out](https://en.wikipedia.org/wiki/Histogram)

 #### 1.3 Handling image data formats, Metadata!!

 Here the [demo geryscale tif](https://drive.google.com/file/d/1DjRwK5mXse9H2DQyjhlxonRsXn1rbysc/view?usp=sharing)

+Not sure still about what is metadata, [here some info from the ImageJ website](https://imagej.net/formats/metadata).
+Looking for more info on Look Up Tables (LUTs) [then go to the Neubias training resources](https://neubias.github.io/training-resources/lut/index.html)

 #### 1.4 Handling RGB images and what is Metadata